openshift-cs/osdworkshop/OSD4/8-networking.md

 - Execute the following command from the CLI: `oc scale deployment ostoy-microservice --replicas=2`
 - Confirm that there are indeed 2 pods, via the CLI (`oc get pods`) or the web UI.
-- See this visually by visiting the OSToy App and seeing how many boxes you now see.
+- See this visually by visiting the OSToy app and counting how many boxes there are now.
 It should be two.

 #### 7. Scale down via web UI
 Lastly, let's use the web UI to scale back down to one pod.